-With enrollment at low, unsustainable levels, St. Mary’s School for Girls was closed in 1989 and the remaining students were migrated into St. Ann’s.
-10 St. Ann’s closed in May 1991 after the Diocese entered bankruptcy, 4 with the last graduation of 30 students taking place on June 1.
+With enrollment at low, unsustainable levels, St. Mary’s School for Girls was closed in 1989 and the remaining students were migrated into St. Paul’s.
+10 St. Paul’s closed in May 1991 after the Diocese entered bankruptcy, 4 with the last graduation of 30 students taking place on June 1.
 10

-In 2004, the village voted to convert the former St. Ann’s property into a public park, and the surrounding grounds were renovated with playgrounds, sport fields, parking, concessions, and restrooms.
+In 2004, the village voted to convert the former St. Paul’s property into a public park, and the surrounding grounds were renovated with playgrounds, sports fields, parking, concessions, and restrooms.

-After being unused after St. Ann’s closure, Ellis Hall was demolished in 2014.
+After being unused after St. Paul’s closure, Ellis Hall was demolished in 2014.

 - Smith, Mildred.
 Garden City, Long Island, in Early Photographs, 1869-1919.
 Courier, 1998. p.
 27.